brbjr1/LWC-PDF-Reader-with-Save/README.md

 4. Update the Controller (Modify line “myviewer.doOpen({'documentsaveFormulaField':'','documentsaveName':'Document.pdf','VFReportPageName':'AccountReport','modalTitle':'Account Report'});” for your report)
   -	Configuration Options:
-    -	documentsaveFormulaField: this is used to dynamically create a name for the save report.
-The report name is queried from the record you are generating the report from.
-The value you enter needs to be the field API name on the object you are saving the report to.
-Example on our account report if I enter Name the saved file name will be the accounts name or you could create a formula field on account that equals the Name plus todays date. (enter a blank value to disable)
+    -	documentsaveFormulaField: Used to dynamically create a document name for the saved report.
+The document name is queried from the record you are generating the report from.
+This value needs to be the field API name.
+An example, on the sample account report if you enter Name the saved file name will equal the accounts name with the extension .pdf or using a custom formula field would allow adding dates or oher attributues to the name. (enter a blank value to disable)
     -	documentsaveName: Enter a static name to save the document as. (enter a blank value if using documentsaveFormulaField)
-    -	VFReportPageName: enter the name of the visualforce page that generates the pdf.
+    -	VFReportPageName: Enter the name of the visualforce page that generates the pdf.
-    -	modalTitle: enter the name that displays on the top of the preview modal.
+    -	modalTitle: Enter the name that displays on the top of the preview modal.

 ```html
 ({